New London landmark demolished

-Over 120 years of history came crumbling down to the sidewalk Thursday, June 18, as demolition crews razed the 122-year-old downtown building that previously housed Wolf River Community Theatre and Markman’s Department Store.
+More than a century of history came crumbling down to the sidewalk Thursday, June 18, as demolition crews razed the 122-year-old downtown building that previously housed Wolf River Community Theatre and Markman’s Department Store.

 The building had been vacant since 2012 and was deteriorating.
 In January this year bricks began falling onto the sidewalk, so adjacent Lincoln Court was closed as a public safety precaution.

 Fidelity Direct Leasing, the owners since Wolf River Theatrical Troupe sold the building in 2012, determined the building’s flaws were too expensive to warrant repair.
 New London Building Inspector Paul Hanlon said the city did not issue a raze order for 225 W. North Water St.

 “The owners themselves made the decision to take the building down,” Hanlon said.